dbvisel/canvasdemo/README.md

 ## Todo/Features to consider:

- - still —> iframe.
-Could this be dynamically generated?
-   - could write a Node script that uses this: https://github.com/sindresorhus/capture-website to process walkData.js and make images with filename set to ID; that would be run as a build step.
  - when a stop is selected, auto-center the canvas?
    - this is kind of being done, but not very effectively
  - when a stop is selected/double-clicked, go to present mode?